Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

     * Empty collection
     * Raise an exception
     * Use a functional "Optional" construct

+## Logs
+From [DontReadYourLogs]: "The next time you start to write a log line, ask yourself whether another observability tool would be a better fit."
+What are logs used for ?
+- metrics -> use `statsd.Histogram` or something similar
+- error reporting -> use a dedicated tool like Sentry
+- durable records -> use a DB
+- debug tracing -> use something like Zipkin

 ## Build system smells
 - Build requires more than one step [CC-E1]